c-pher/DTEK_PowerOutage_Schedule/README.md

 Data is fetched from: https://github.com/Baskerville42/outage-data-ua

-Updates every ~15 minutes from ДТЕК (Ukrainian energy provider).
+Updates every ~5 minutes (via GitHub Actions) from ДТЕК (Ukrainian energy provider).

 ## License

-Free to use and modify for personal and commercial purposes.
+Free to use and modify for personal purposes.

-## Support

-For issues or questions, create an issue in the repository.

----

 Made with ❤️ for Ukraine 🇺🇦